Documentation

 Models for respiration data

-- The model for fear-conditioned respiration amplitude responses (fcRAR) was introduced in: Castegnetti G, Tzovara A, Staib M, Gerster S, Bach DR (2017).
+Castegnetti G, Tzovara A, Staib M, Gerster S, Bach DR (2017).
 Assessing fear learning via conditioned respiratory amplitude responses.
 Psychophysiology, 54, 215-223.
-[PubMed]
+[PubMed] (GLM for fear-conditioned respiration amplitude)

 Model for startle-eye blink EMG